 Arielle has a background in theatre and improvisation having grown up at the Piven Theatre Workshop where she began studying with Joyce & Byrne Piven at the age of nine.
 She went on to study in the Experimental Theatre Wing at NYU’s Tisch School of the Arts where she received her BFA in Drama.
 She then studied in an MFA-style year-long directing program at Second City Theatre in Chicago.
 She taught adults and children improv & theatre at Second City and Piven Theatre, which makes her uniquely skilled at helping people relax and be natural on camera.

 In 2018, Arielle was named to The Independent Magazine’s “10 Filmmakers to Watch”.
 In 2012, she won a Hugo Television award for her 6-part public television series, “Belonging in Boulder: Unexpected Stories from Your Neighbors.”

-When Arielle is not working with her clients around the globe, she is enjoying family time with her husband, young daughter, and three cats in their home on the Northshore of Chicago.
-She loves hiking, dancing, biking, cooking, writing, reading, gaming, playing guitar and singing, and of course, watching movies.
+When Arielle is not working with her clients around the globe, she is enjoying family time with her husband, daughter, and cats.
+She splits her time between Argentina and the US.
+She loves hiking, dancing, biking, cooking, writing, reading, gaming, playing guitar and singing, traveling, and of course, watching movies.